Solid Modeling

 In-Experience Solid Modeling

-In addition to the Union and Negate tools in Studio, you can allow players to use these operations while in an experience through UnionAsync() and SubtractAsync().
-Both methods must be called on a BasePart and they both require an array of one or more parts to union with or negate from the calling part.
+In addition to the Union, Intersect, and Negate tools in Studio, you can allow players to use solid modeling operations while inside an experience through UnionAsync(), IntersectAsync(), and SubtractAsync().
+All of these methods must be called on a BasePart and they all require an array of one or more parts to union with, intersect with, or subtract from the calling part.

-To demonstrate UnionAsync(), the following Script uses the Part1 BasePart from the workspace, unions it together with the Part2, Part3, and Part4 BaseParts, then re-parents the resulting UnionOperation to the workspace at the original position of Part1.
+To demonstrate UnionAsync(), the following Script uses the Part1 BasePart from the workspace, unions it together with the Part2, Part3, and Part4 BaseParts, then parents the resulting UnionOperation to the workspace at the original position of Part1.

 local mainPart = workspace.Part1